hiero-ledger/hiero-did-sdk-js/README.md

 ## Deployment

 This SDK is distributed as a collection of packages.
-Detailed information about these packages and their contents can be found in the <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/06-deployment/packages/index.html" target="_blank">Packages</a> section.
+Detailed information about these packages and their contents can be found in the <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/06-deployment/packages/index.html" target="_blank">Packages Guide</a> section.

 ## Maintenance

-Should you encounter any issues or require assistance, please refer to the comprehensive <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/07-maintenance/support/guide.html" target="_blank">Support Guide</a>.
+Should you encounter any issues or require assistance, please refer to the comprehensive <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/07-maintenance/support/getting-support-guide.html" target="_blank">Getting Support Guide</a>.

 ## License